Integration with Rustici Engine

 - In a tenant-to-tenant integration, a single tenant in Generator will coordinate with a single tenant in Engine.
 Generator will receive a notification when content is imported into a specific Engine tenant, and that tenant’s content will be isolated into a single tenant in Generator.
 When setting up a tenant-to-tenant Engine integration, the

-property to specify the Engine tenant. - In a system-to-system integration, Generator will generate multiple tenants to correspond to any tenant for which it receives a successful CONTENT_IMPORT notification.
+PUTrequest must provide atenant-idheader to specify the Generator tenant, and the request schema must define aengine_tenant_nameproperty to specify the Engine tenant. - In a system-to-system integration, Generator will generate multiple tenants to correspond to any tenant for which it receives a successful CONTENT_IMPORT notification.
 Generator will receive notifications about content imported into any Engine tenant and will create new tenants if it receives a notification that references a tenant that doesn’t have a corresponding tenant in Generator.
 When setting up a system-to-system Engine integration, the

-request must not specify either thetenant-id
+PUTrequest must not specify either thetenant-idheader or theengine_tenant_nameschema property.

 Importing the Engine Content Library